skip to content

 Sir Elihu's appearances before the International Court of Justice included the Nottebohm case in 1953, the North Sea Continental Shelf cases, the Constitution of the Maritime Safety Committee, the Barcelona Traction case, the Nuclear Tests cases, the Qatar-Bahrain case and the Sipadan and Ligitan case.

-In 1953 Sir Elihu became a Fellow of Trinity College, Cambridge and was successively Lecturer and Reader in International Law in the University.
-He was appointed an Honorary Professor of International Law in 1994.
+In 1953 Sir Elihu became a Fellow of Trinity College, and was Lecturer and Reader in International Law in the University.
+He was appointed an Honorary Professor of International Law in 1994, and knighted in 1996.

-He left a permanent mark on international law through his work as author, editor and innovator.
-In 1956 he started the British Practice in International Law, the forerunner of similar publications in a number of other countries, from which there subsequently evolved in other hands the United Kingdom Materials on International Law.
-He became editor of the International Law Reports in 1960, and inaugurated the Iran-United States Claims Tribunal Reports in 1983 and the ICSID Reports in 1993.
+Sir Elihu left a permanent mark on international law through his work.
+In 1956 he started the British Practice in International Law and became editor of the International Law Reports in 1960.
+He inaugurated the Iran-United States Claims Tribunal Reports in 1983 and the ICSID Reports in 1993.

 Sir Eli lectured at the Hague Academy of International Law and was a member of the Institut de Droit International.
-He remained actively involved in practice, particularly in investment and territorial disputes, as well as in the work of the Centre as its Director Emeritus until his death in February 2017.
-He was knighted in 1996.
-His professional activity has generated a huge mass of learned opinions and drafts which form a unique archive that will, in due course, be available at the Centre.
+He remained involved in practice, particularly in investment and territorial disputes, as well as in the work of the Centre as its Director Emeritus until his death in February 2017.

 Publications